rosfran/customer-api/README.md

 3. Text search within the instructions.
    For example, the API should be able to handle the following search requests:
    • Customers with age greater that 35 and live in Amstelveen
-   • Customers without “salmon” as an address that has “oven” in the instructions.
+   • Customers without “Amstelveen” as an address (city field).

 ### Requirements
    Please ensure that we have some documentation about the architectural choices and also how to run the application.
 The project is expected to be delivered as a GitHub (or any other public git hosting) repository URL.